Cloud8/Metablock/Readme.md

 Step 1. and 2. needs a SPARQL query, step 3 works with XSLT. <br/>
-  There are some examples in the book folder to help with the steps, but the solution is to break the RDF index problem into this parts.
+  Although the sparql queries and xslt transformations delivered together with shanghai are rathetr general, the concrete modelling of the bibliographic resources may vary and requiere modifications.

+##### RDF crawling

+  Shanghai can be used as a filesystem crawler to collect rdf resource description files and store them into a triple store.

+##### OAI harvesting

+  Shanghai use the xoai library for harvesting of bibliographic records into a local Jena triple store.
+  The storage of XML based records into a RDF storage engine requires a XSLT transformation.
+  Together with shanghai there a currently two transformations defined, from XMetaDissPlus to RDF and from OJS/NLM to RDF.

+  The RDF modeling of the records relies on the SPAR Ontologies and the Dublin Core Terms vocabulary.

+##### About

-  The Shanghai program is written in Java and controled by a property file and some command line flags.
+  The Shanghai program is written in Java and controled by a knowledge base written down in a turtle file together with some command line flags.

-  *This is the first initial realease and considered test code.*

-##TODO
+  The goal is to have a cronnable tool to drive a Jena/RDF based bibliographic metadata hub with a VuFind discovery frontend.

+  Shanghai is under development and not feature complete.

+###TODO

   - check if SERVICE keyword works as expected to query distributed sources
-  - some performance analysis, may be there are too much model.commits()
+  - most bibliographic data source have authority and title data separated.
+It may be possible to index RDF data to separate solr cores but it is unclear wether VuFind can work with linked data this way.
+  - more performance analysis

-##May be later
+###May be later

   - add a knowledge base for indexing well known rdf data sources
-  - add an OAI client with XSLT transformer to harvest metadata and collect them as rdf data in a local triple store
+  - add an OAI server with XSLT transformer to expose metadata from the local store as xml again.

-##Collaboration
+###Collaboration
   We're *open to pull requests*!
 If you'd like to collaborate, offer feedback, now better english or best of all - better code, feel free to do so.